FHantke/brave-browser-wiki/Blocking-goals-and-policy.md

 ### Regional Lists

-Default-enabled regional adblock lists operate in Standard blocking mode (i.e. Brave does not apply network-level rules to first-party requests).
-Historically, a lot of default-enabled regional lists operated in Aggressive blocking mode; the intention is to transition them over to Standard mode.
-Optional and custom lists (lists that users opt-in to) always operate in Aggressive blocking mode.
+Default-enabled regional adblock lists operate in Standard blocking mode.
+This means that Brave will not apply network-level blocking to first-party requests and ads.
+Historically, a lot of default-enabled regional lists used to operate in Aggressive blocking mode; we are working on transitioning them over to Standard mode.
+We plan to offer a [toggle in settings](https://github.com/brave/brave-browser/issues/40870) that users can enable to get back the legacy behavior.

+Optional and custom lists always operate in Aggressive blocking mode.

 ### First-party blocking